 - Program changes

-- Conditional admission / student success contract
+- Conditional admission status or student success contract

-- Absences from class
+- Conflicts or absences from class

-- Course changes and cancellations
+- Course drops and/or changes

 - Request for a course equivalence, substitution or exemption